Unique accommodation: Best 50 places to stay around the world

 Rooms are individual, but all of them are beautiful.
 You can take a tour of the palace when you stay there and see the Darbar Hall, hand-painted in intricate designs, and the Sheesh Mahal (Hall of Mirrors).

-There are several courtyards within courtyards, as well as an outdoor pool area, and tiled and painted lounges in which to relax.
+There are several courtyards within courtyards, an outdoor pool area, and tiled and painted lounges in which to relax.
 You will feel like you have stepped back in time.

 For special events, the stairs are lined with colourful fresh flower petals and flaming torches, and the building is lit with designs created by thousands of tiny fairy lights.